POEM: Slow Mo’ Bettor Blues

 To listen

-This poem is an to the adage that sometimes you get there faster in slow motion.
-It is a sad lot who careen through life hanging on to the notion that you succeed by getting there faster than the next guy — and yes, it's usually a guy.
+This poem is an ode to the adage that sometimes you get there faster in slow motion.
+It is a sad lot who careen through life hanging on to the notion that you succeed by getting there faster than the next guy — and yes, it’s usually a guy.
 As Gandhi so aptly noted, “There is more to life than increasing its speed.”

-Overrunning natural boundaries is almost the definition of civilization.
-There are natural processes that can only be ignored at one's own peril.
+Overrunning natural boundaries is almost the definition of modern civilization.
+There are natural processes that can only be ignored at one’s own peril.
 Things take time.
-If we don't take time, then things will take us.
+If we don’t take time, then things will take us.
 Buy weigh of example, baking a loaf of bread or growing a seedling takes a certain amount of time and follows a distinct order.
 Baking a loaf of bread by only letting it rise half the time or baking it at twice the temperature does not result in either a speedier or even satisfactory outcome.
-The final state of a seedling is more related to the of the seed than even the earth in which it is planted.
-A seed may die prematurely, but a tomato seed will never grow into a rose bush. seems in deep about a natural pace of human life or a prudent ordering of manufactured goods over perennial goods.
+The final state of a seedling is more related to the nature of the seed than even the earth in which it is planted.
+A seed may die prematurely, but a tomato seed will never grow into a rose bush.
+Western civilization seems in deep denial about a natural pace of human life or a prudent ordering of manufactured goods over perennial goods.
 SLAVERY Is The Legal Fiction That A Person Is Property - CORPORATE PERSONHOOD Is The Legal Fiction That Property Is A Person POLITICAL BUTTONPerhaps the most illustrious example of this is our equating, or even favoring, corporate persons over actual human persons.
-When things are of equal or greater importance than people then the sphere of human life will be locked into the equivalent of a flat earthers , or worse yet, relegated to subterranean living, with social sanctions for raising its head.
+When things are of equal or greater importance than people then the sphere of human life will be locked into the equivalent of a flat earthers worldview, or worse yet, relegated to subterranean living, with social sanctions for humanity raising its beautiful head.

-May you find a pace of life that gives you a supple foundation for participating fully in the perennial goods of and the awesome world in which we live.
+May you find a pace of life that gives you a supple foundation for participating fully in the perennial goods of humanity and the awesome world in which we live.

 May you find loving passions that spill out uncontrollably over the whole world.
 And as in any great lovemaking, may it be long and slow…